 Small and medium-sized businesses (SMB) are prime targets for cyber criminals.
 Unlike large businesses or enterprises, SMBs have fewer resources at their disposal.
-However, they must counter many of the same cyber threats, such as ransomware, as their larger counterparts.
+However, they must counter many of the same old and new cyber security threats, like their larger counterparts.

 In a way, being a SMB doesn’t necessarily simplify the cyber security process.
-Rather, being a SMB makes handling cyber security alone a much more daunting and complex task.
+Rather, being an SMB makes handling cyber security alone a much more daunting and complex task.

 In other words, everything between keeping your laptops safe from viruses to wiping corporate data from lost smartphones to keeping hackers out of your network is entirely your problem.